KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 Here, we have defined an Action Set: a group of related actions that are created together.
 The individual actions, such as selectAction and triggerAction, will belong to this set.
 For a pose action, we need an XrSpace, so leftGripPoseSpace has been declared.
 And we'll keep a copy of the pose itself, leftGripPose, which will change per-frame.

-ActionSets are created before the session is initialized, so in Run(), after the call to GetSystemID(), add this line:
+Action Sets are created before the session is initialized, so in Run(), after the call to GetSystemID(), add this line:

 .. literalinclude:: ../Chapter4/main.cpp
 	:language: cpp
-	:start-after: XR_DOCS_TAG_BEGIN_CallCreateActionSet
+	:start-after: XR_DOCS_TAG_BEGIN_CallCreateAction Set
-	:end-before: XR_DOCS_TAG_END_CallCreateActionSet
+	:end-before: XR_DOCS_TAG_END_CallCreateAction Set
 	:dedent: 2

 After the definition of GetSystemID(), we'll add these helper functions that convert a string into an XrPath, and vice-versa.
 Add: